2.1 Application process

 Incomplete information

 Where the information necessary for making an eligibility determination is incomplete, the applicant is allowed up to ten working days to obtain and submit the outstanding information.
+It is important that the applicant understands their responsibility to provide the information within the allotted timeframe, and that failing to provide the required information without reason may result in a decision of ineligibility.

 The accessibility of the information, the amount of control the applicant has over the information, and the time needed to obtain the information are factors that should be considered in setting the time frame.
-In some cases, Administrator may allow an applicant with extenuating circumstances more than ten working days.
-It is important that staff ensure the applicant understands their responsibility to provide the information within the allotted timeframe, and that failing to provide the required information without reason may result in a decision of ineligibility.
+In some cases, the Administrator may allow an applicant with extenuating circumstances more than ten working days.
+It is important that the applicant understands their responsibility to provide the information within the allotted timeframe, and that failing to provide the required information without reason may result in a decision of ineligibility.

 Where an applicant is unable to cover the cost of documentation that is required to verify information requirements, lower-cost options should be considered (e.g., other community agencies).
 Alternatively, the Administrator may reimburse the applicant for the cost or pay the cost directly to the document provider.

 For a variety of reasons, some Indigenous people may not have access to birth certificates or other forms of identification listed in the above chart.
-In these relatively limited cases, there may be other documentation that is acceptable to verify an applicant’s identity based on individual circumstances.
+In these cases, there may be other documentation that is acceptable to verify an applicant’s identity based on individual circumstances.

 Survivors and victims of human trafficking and individuals experiencing/at risk of experiencing violence